 - 8. ...follow school policies and to respect the rules. - 9. ...complete the minimum practical services according to my respective departments in order to receive a diploma. - 10. ...take responsibility for the materials that are covered when I am absent from theory and practical classes.
-It is my responsibility to make arrangements with my educator to make up the material missed.

-- 11. ...take ownership in my education.
+It is my responsibility to make arrangements with my educator to make up the material missed. - 11. ...take ownership in my education.
 When I have not taken or passed a test, I must take a make-up test.
 The time will be set by an educator.
 I must notify my educator if I know I will be absent.
-Passing for make-up tests is set at 76% - 12. ...be truthful in my statements.
+Passing for make-up tests is set at 76% 12.
+Is a truth follow my statements. - 12. ...be truthful in my statements.